abubakar-kashif/EngineerOS/README.md

 # API

-The backend exposes a REST API.
+The backend exposes a REST API for communication with the frontend.

 Development base URL: